kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleObject.md

 During offline mode, all subscriptions are kept indefinitely, with no maximum subscriptions retained.

 By default, upon reconnection, all subscription are renewed.
 This behavior can be changed by setting the ``autoResubscribe`` to ``false``.
-In that case, each subscription must be renewed manually using the ``KuzzleRoom.renew`` method.
+In that case, each subscription must be renewed manually using the ``Room.renew`` method.

 **Queuing requests while offline**